Do you even self-care?

-The last five years have seen a birth of a new lifestyle movement in Perth.
+The last five years have seen a birth of a new lifestyle movement across the globe.
 One that has single-handedly kept Lorna Jane in business, and the instagram bios of fledging influencers defined with the latest fad diet created by celebrity chefs.
 Our zeitgeist reflects a society of autonomous millennials who are actively proliferating healthy lifestyles and initiatives—regardless of their ulterior social media driven motives.
 Within this new trend however, the discussion of mental wellbeing and self-care is often neglected in service of performing the well-practiced posture of achieving physical perfection.

 We are persistently told the immense benefits of a healthy lifestyle, with doctors selling to us the package of eating well and exercising more in hopes of achieving an unattainable sense of immortality.
 However, this same level of importance isn’t always placed on our mental wellbeing.
 Imagine the kind of environment society could flourish in if the same methodology for achieving physical health were also applied to our mental health?
 Where discussions of self-care and mental illness would be as accepted as attending a yoga class or claiming you have suddenly turned gluten free or vegan.
 We can’t exist in a society that deliberates what elements of our wellbeing suddenly have significance depending on whether they’re on trend or not, or if they can be accessorized with hundred dollar lycra.